 My hens have frostbitten combs.
 Should I raise the heat?

-No, heat is not the problem, moisture is; you need to better ventilate your coop.
+No, heat is not the problem.
+Moisture is; you need to ventilate your coop better.
 See our article on coop ventilation here.

 The key is to remember that too much heat can also be detrimental to the health of your birds.
 Just because you are almost frozen to the spot doesn’t mean it will affect your chickens the same way.

 The birds are in a dry, draft-proof area.
 They have food and water, so they don’t really need to go outside, but they will.

-If you were to hang a thermometer in the coop, the temperature will almost always be warmer than outside – my coops have never been below 32-34°F even in the coldest snap of winter.
+If you were to hang a thermometer in the coop, the temperature would almost always be warmer than outside – my coops have never been below 32-34°F even in the coldest snap of winter.

 So remember, heat the coop for the comfort level of your birds, not your comfort level!
 They are two entirely separate things!

 Lastly, buy the best, most safe, and durable heating items you can.
 You may need to use them time after time, and if you have a safe and reliable unit, you can sleep easier at night.

 Let us know in the comments section below your favorite way to heat your coop…